gboaviagem/phd-thesis/README.md

 # phd-thesis
 TeX files for my PhD Thesis.

+This repository is edited both locally and through Overleaf.

 ### Adding to the local repository an Overleaf Git remote
 As explained by [Overleaf](https://www.overleaf.com/learn/how-to/Using_Git_and_GitHub), one can link this Github repository with the (paid) Overleaf project, after cloning locally,